Reinhard Mohn Prize: History

 Reinhard Mohn initiated the Carl Bertelsmann Prize in 1988.
 At the time, he was chairman of the Bertelsmann Stiftung management board and chairman of the Bertelsmann supervisory board.
 As laid out in its founding statutes, the prize was meant to identify solutions to socio-political challenges in Germany and beyond.
 International initiatives and projects played an important role in achieving that goal.
 As Mohn explained, the Carl Bertelsmann Prize was intended to "stimulate thought processes and promote opportunities for creative people to develop."
 Prizewinners initially received 300,000 Marks.
 From the start, the award also envisioned funding for research and model projects.

 In its early years, the Carl Bertelsmann Prize focused on employer-employee relations in business organizations and society at large.
 In 1990, it addressed education policy topics for the first time.
 In the years that followed, the prize attracted more and more public attention.
 For example, awarding the prize to the two private English-language television stations Channel 4 and TVW 7 in 1994 produced a resounding media response.
 The same was true for the prize's recognition of innovative school systems, such as those in Canada and Denmark.

 After addressing issues relating to educational, social, business and economic policy, the Carl Bertelsmann Prize focused on health care in 2000.
 Democratic processes were a topic several times, especially those in Eastern Europe and South America.
 By awarding the prize to Transparency International, the Bertelsmann Stiftung set an example in the fight against corruption.
 Over the years, moreover, the Carl Bertelsmann Prize attracted greater attention in the political sphere; among others, Federal Interior Minister Otto Schily (2004), State Premier Jürgen Rüttgers (2005) and Federal President Horst Köhler (2006) all gave presentation speeches at the award ceremony.

 In 2008, the Bertelsmann Stiftung management board decided that the prize would be given every two years.
 The Carl Bertelsmann Prize was not awarded in 2009 as a result.
 The prize was renamed in honor of Reinhard Mohn the same year, following his death.
 German Chancellor Angela Merkel spoke at the award ceremony for the first Reinhard Mohn Prize in 2011, recognizing Reinhard Mohn as an "outstanding entrepreneur in post-war German history."
 While private and public institutions were recognized in the past, individuals have received the award since 2013.
 The Reinhard Mohn Prize initially focused on civic engagement and direct democracy.
 Diversity and migration have been recurring issues, a topic the Bertelsmann Stiftung also addressed in the early 1990s.

-General

-The management board usually appoints a committee of researchers and other experts to select the prizewinners.
-The results of the research carried out for the prize are published as studies.
-In addition, the Bertelsmann Stiftung regularly organizes symposia to promote a public discussion of the related socio-political issues.
 The Reinhard Mohn Prize is traditionally presented in Gütersloh, North Rhine-Westphalia, where the Bertelsmann Stiftung is based.